Thought leadership

 Even the European Union Joint Research Centre global food emissions database, EDGAR-FOOD lists averages for its greenhouse gas emissions data for food production and land-use impact.
 Because this database does not provide individual unit operator data, a unit operator or individual business using this data will need to gather their own data to show where they measure against the database averages.

-No "one size fits all" for becoming more adaptable & resilient
+No "one size fits all" for becoming more adaptable and resilient

 Because the environmental impact from individual operations and sites may differ widely and result from different factors for each site or operation type, obtaining accurate data requires a customized, integrated approach utilizing systems analysis.
 In this way, food system operators can integrate nuanced complexities in a food supply chain such as the relevant drivers, key factors, and the types and scales of resulting environmental impacts produced by variable growing and processing methods, storage and transport mechanics, and even geographical sources.